 Pickleball is a paddle sport that combines elements of badminton, tennis and ping pong.
 Two or four players use solid paddles made of wood or composite materials to hit a perforated polymer ball, similar to a wiffle ball, over a net.
 The sport shares features of other racquet sports, the dimensions and layout of a badminton court, and a net and rules somewhat similar to tennis, with several modifications.
 Pickleball was invented in the mid 1960s as a children's backyard pastime but has become one of America's most popular growing sports among all ages.

-The Andover Community Center offers open and beginner pickleball sessions.
+The Andover Community Center offers instructional, skills & drills, beginner and open pickleball sessions.

 A four week Pickleball Lesson Program will be held Wednesday mornings on June 1, 15, 22, 29 from 9 am - 11 am at the ACC.
 This program is for participants who want to learn about the equipment, the court, rules and the game.
 Pre-registration required, limit 12 participants maximum.
 Registration accepted on a first come, first serve basis, register here.
 The cost is $49 per participant.